 - Define your problem: Make sure you exactly know what task to solve beforehand.
 A simple example would be to label dog and cat pictures accordingly.

 - Get & label data: You need a set of “correct examples” to train your model, i.e. dog pictures associated with the class dog, cat pictures with the class cat.
 A perfect task for your intern 😉.

 - Train the model: Feed the model with more pictures of cats and dogs.

 - Improve the model: Sometimes your image classifier is not 100% confident.
 You’ll have to manually double-check the corresponding classification.
-Doing so, your model will improve accuracy over time.
+By doing so, your model will improve its accuracy over time.